pingidentity/terraform-provider-pingdirectory/docs/resources/log_publisher.md

   - `file-based-access`: The UNIX permissions of the log files created by this File Based Access Log Publisher.
   - `file-based-json-http-operation`: The UNIX permissions of the log files created by this File Based JSON HTTP Operation Log Publisher.
 - `log_intermediate_responses` (Boolean) Indicates whether to log information about intermediate responses sent to the client.
+- `log_message_exclusion_policy` (Set of String) Supported in PingDirectory product version 10.1.0.0+.
+Policy to determine whether the Error Log Publisher should print a message to the log.
 - `log_redirect_uri` (Boolean) Indicates whether the redirect URI (i.e., the value of the "Location" header from responses) should be included in response log messages.
 - `log_request_authorization_type` (Boolean) Indicates whether to log the type of credentials given if an "Authorization" header was included in the request.
 Logging the authorization type may be useful, and is much more secure than logging the entire value of the "Authorization" header.
 - `log_request_cookie_names` (Boolean) Indicates whether to log the names of any cookies included in an HTTP request.
 Logging cookie names may be useful and is much more secure than logging the entire content of the cookies (which may include sensitive information).